SamTebbet/Covid19DataHub/README.md

 # CovidDataHub
-Website that displays current covid data and covid news
+A website that displays current covid data and covid news